-- It’s really simple and easy to manage because it has a top to down approach for development model and has specific deliverables and review process.
+- It’s really simple and easy to manage because it has a top to down approach for the development model and has specific deliverables and review processes.

 - In this model phases are processed and completed at one time there is no overlap or backtracking.

-- Waterfall model is best for smaller projects
+- The waterfall model is best for smaller projects

 - Once an application is in the testing stage, there is no possibility to go back and track the error.